-As of 1 May 2017, there were only 1,844 with an AFA qualification in the whole of New Zealand (see here for the list) and of those, 603 were employed by a KiwiSaver provider.
+As of 1 May 2017, there were only 1,995 with an AFA qualification in the whole of New Zealand (see here for the list).

 An RFA is allowed to give advice on simpler financial services such as mortgages and insurance services and so they are not relevant to retirement saving issues.

 A QFE is employed by the financial service provider and is only allowed to talk to customers about the provider’s own products.